RocketChat/rocketchat.github.io/legal/privacy.md

 #### Location Data

 We may use and store information about your location if you give us permission to do so (“Location Data”).
-We use this data to provide features of our Service (e.g to allow you to share your location to another user via Rocket.Chat).
+We use this data to provide features of our Service (only to allow you to share your location to another user via Rocket.Chat, if it was enabled by the administrator).

 You can enable or disable location services when you use our Service at any time, through your device settings.